 The preferred option for changing the configuration is to use the plc-config-tty tool.
-This tools comes with the root image, so you need to have it mounted first.
+This tool comes with the root image, so you need to have it mounted first.
 The full set of applicable variables is described in Appendix B, but using the u guides you to the most useful ones.
+Note that if you plan on federating with other PLCs, it is strongly recommended that you change the PLC_NAME and PLC_SLICE_PREFIX settings.
 Here is sample session: